riba78/OrderMe/backend/tests/TEST_COVERAGE.md

 # Test Coverage Documentation

 ## Overview
 This document provides a comprehensive overview of all the tests implemented in the OrderMe4.0 backend.
-The tests cover all models and their associated functionality, including validation, relationships, and business logic, as well as repository layer implementations that handle database operations.
+The tests cover all models and their associated functionality, including validation, relationships, and business logic, as well as repository layer implementations that handle database operations, and service layer implementations that provide business logic.

 ## User Model Tests (`test_user.py`)
 ### Test Cases: